michaelbrooks/feature-selection/README.md

 The `Indices.csv` and `Values.csv` files together encodes what features (vocab words) exist in which documents, and what their values are.

-> The indices refer to words in the vocabulary, but these are expected to be **1-indexed**.

 The rows in these two files have variable length, but the first column in each case is the document id.
 The document ids should match row for row between `Indices.csv` and `Values.csv`, and the lengths of the rows should also match.